The Holocaust: Death toll

 Holocaust deaths as an approximate percentage of the 1939 Jewish population:

-Around six million Jews were killed.
-Of the six million victims, most of those killed were from Eastern Europe, and with half from Poland alone.
+Around six million Jews were killed, with a conservative estimate being 5.7 million Jews killed by the Germans and Romanians, of which 5.4 million were killed under Nazi occupation.
+Of the six million victims, the vast majority of those killed were from Eastern Europe, and with half from Poland, and 2.6 million within the 1941 Soviet borders.
 Around 1.3 million Jews who had once lived under Nazi rule or in one of Germany's allies survived the war.
 One-third of the Jewish population worldwide, and two-thirds of European Jews, had been wiped out.
 Death rates varied widely due to a variety of factors and approached 100 percent in some areas.
 Some reasons why survival chances varied was the availability of emigration and protection from Germany's allies—which saved around 600,000 Jews.
 Jewish children and the elderly faced even lower survival rates than adults.
 It is considered to be the single largest genocide in human history.

 The deadliest phase of the Holocaust was Operation Reinhard, which was marked by the introduction of extermination camps.
 Roughly two million Jews in the General Government district of occupied Poland were killed from March 1942 to November 1943.
-Biologist Lewi Stone calculated that around 1.47 million Jews were murdered in Europe in just 100 days from late July to early November 1942, a rate that is approximately 83% higher than the commonly suggested figure for the Rwandan genocide.
+Biologist Lewi Stone calculated that around 1.47 million Jews were murdered in Europe in just 100 days from late July to early November 1942, a rate that is approximately 83 percent higher than the commonly suggested figure for the Rwandan genocide.
 Between July and October 1942, two million Jews were murdered, including Operation Reinhard and other killings, with over three million Jews killed in 1942 alone, as stated by historian Christian Gerlach.
 Similarly, historian Alex J. Kay states that over two million Jews were murdered from late July to mid-November, and that "these three-and-a-half months were the most intense, the deadliest of the entire Holocaust".
-It was the fastest rate of genocidal killing in history.
+It was probably the fastest rate of genocidal killing in history.